microsoft/r-server-hospital-length-of-stay/_includes/step2.md

- 3. After running the step1 and step2 scripts, Debra goes to SQL Server Management Studio to log in and view the results of XXXSOMETHING  by running the following query:
+ 3. After running the step1 and step2 scripts, Debra goes to SQL Server Management Studio to log in and view the results of these steps  by running the following query:

-        SELECT TOP 1000 XXXQUERY HERE
+        SELECT TOP 1000 *  FROM [Hospital].[dbo].[LengthOfStay]

 4. Now she is ready for training the models.
 She creates and executes the following scripts to train and score both a classification model (to predict buckets of times) and regression model (to predict actual number of days).